Skip to housing guidance

 Step-by-step guidance on how to respond calmly and effectively if you face discrimination or pressure related to your medical cannabis use.

-Stay calm — do not escalate
+Stay calm and do not escalate

-Remind them of the Equality Act 2010
+Remind them of the law that protects you

 Keep a written record of all interactions